Doziechuks/Altschool-second-semester-exam/README.md

-# An API fFetch Of My Github Portfolio
+# An API Fetch Of My Github Portfolio

 This is an Altschool second semester project based exam for the Verion two(2) of the Altschool Frontend Track of the school of Software engineering.